Summary Of Utilization Management Process, Guidelines And Criteria

 The Holman Group is committed to providing high quality mental health services, and strives toward excellence in customer service.
-It is our desire to help the client to reduce functional impairments and to improve daily functioning quickly.
-It is also our goal to deliver quality and cost effective mental health services through the effective use of resources while measuring outcomes and satisfaction via continuous quality improvement methodologies.
+It is our desire to help the client reduce functional impairments and to quickly improve daily functioning.
+It is also our goal to deliver quality and cost-effective mental health services through the effective use of resources, while measuring outcomes and satisfaction via continuous quality improvement methodologies.

 The Holman Group benefits, (inpatient, detoxification, alternative care and outpatient services), require pre-authorization, except for services provided on an emergency basis.
 In the case of emergency treatment, it is required that the facility, provider, enrollee, or a member of the enrollee's family contact The Holman Group on the following business day to notify Care Management of the emergency services rendered.